 If you are covered by statutory health insurance, please submit an Insurance Certificate for Presentation to The University.
 This will be issued by your health insurance company.
-You are welcome to use this template (DE).
+You are welcome to use this template (only in German).

 If you are covered by private health insurance, you will need a confirmation which provides information as proof that you are exempt from compulsory insurance in the German statutory health insurance system.

 To do this, you have to submit proof of your private health insurance to any statutory health insurance company.
 If you have already been insured with a statutory health insurance company before, only this company can issue a corresponding certificate (Exemption From The Statutory Health Insurance).
-You are welcome to use this template (DE).
+You are welcome to use this template (only in German).

 There are a number of voluntary insurance schemes for different areas of life.

-A private liability insurance (DE) is particularly recommended.
+A private liability insurance (only in German) is particularly recommended.
 It provides compensation if your actions damage other people or the property of other people.
 If you cause damage to people or their property in the event of an accident or inattention for which you are responsible and are not covered by liability insurance, this may result in lifelong payment obligations for you.

-Further information: Consumer Advice Centre on Insurance (DE)
+Further information: Consumer Advice Centre on Insurance (only in German)